Beltrami–Klein model: Circles, hypercycles and horocycles

-Circles (the set of all points in a plane that are at a given distance from a given point, its center) in the model become ellipses increasingly flattened as they are nearer to the edge.
-Also angles in the Klein disk model are deformed.
+Circles in the model that are not concentric with the model become ellipses, increasing in eccentricity near the edge.
+Angles, hypercycles, and horocycles in the Klein disk model are also deformed.

-For constructions in the hyperbolic plane that contain circles, hypercycles, horocycles or non right angles it is better to use the Poincaré disk model or the Poincaré half-plane model.
+For constructions in the hyperbolic plane that contain circles, hypercycles, horocycles or non right angles it is perhaps more convenient to use the Poincaré disk model or the Poincaré half-plane model.

 Relation to the Poincaré disk model

 Both the Poincaré disk model and the Klein disk model are models of the hyperbolic plane.
-An advantage of the Poincaré disk model is that it is conformal (circles and angles are not distorted); a disadvantage is that lines of the geometry are circular arcs orthogonal to the boundary circle of the disk.
+An advantage of the Poincaré disk model is that it is conformal (circles and angles are not distorted); a disadvantage is that straight lines project to circular arcs orthogonal to the boundary circle of the disk.

 The two models are related through a projection on or from the hemisphere model.
-The Klein model is an orthographic projection to the hemisphere model while the Poincaré disk model is a stereographic projection.
+The Klein model is an orthographic projection to the hemisphere model, while the Poincaré disk model is a stereographic projection.

-When projecting the same lines in both models on one disk both lines go through the same two ideal points. (the ideal points remain on the same spot) also the pole of the chord is the centre of the circle that contains the arc.
+Straight lines always intersect the circular boundary of the two models in the same place, regardless of which model is used.
+Also, the pole of the chord is the centre of the circle that contains the arc.

 If P is a point a distance $s$ from the centre of the unit circle in the Beltrami–Klein model, then the corresponding point on the Poincaré disk model a distance of u on the same radius:

 Conversely, If P is a point a distance $u$ from the centre of the unit circle in the Poincaré disk model, then the corresponding point of the Beltrami–Klein model is a distance of s on the same radius:

-Relation of the disk model to the hyperboloid model
+Relation of the disk model to the hyperboloid model and the gnomonic projection of the sphere

-Both the hyperboloid model and the Klein disk model are models of the hyperbolic plane.
+The gnomonic projection of the sphere projects from the sphere's center onto a tangent plane.
+Every great circle on the sphere is projected to a straight line, but it is not conformal.
+Angles are not faithfully represented, and circles become ellipses, increasingly stretched as they get further from the tangent point.